chenmiaomiao/leonardsusskind/references/editorial_revision_status.md

 The approved production queue now covers 15 books and 137 chapters.
 It revises all nine supplementary courses first, followed by the latest complete Classical Mechanics, Quantum Mechanics, Special Relativity, General Relativity, Statistical Mechanics, and Cosmology runs.
 The completed Cosmology pilot and three older or partial duplicate runs are excluded from this pass.

-The tracked queue is `references/editorial_revision_queue.json`.
-It uses one persistent full-access `gpt-5.6-sol` writer session at `ultra` reasoning with approvals disabled.
-Codex saves candidates under `.editorial-revision-work/`; the driver promotes them after validation, commits and pushes each accepted chapter, and resumes from atomic queue state.
-Each accepted chapter receives an editorial audit, fidelity report, and machine-readable source map.
-Normal and pocket PDFs are republished only after source, style, figure, and LaTeX gates pass.
+The tracked manifest at `references/editorial_revision_queue.json` remains the source of truth for course selection and order.
+Current work is performed directly, one chapter at a time, under [`direct_editorial_goal.md`](direct_editorial_goal.md), without a tmux writer queue.
+Each accepted chapter receives an exhaustive transcript-beat audit, blackboard and Q&A verification, a fidelity report, a machine-readable source map, a clean compile, and its own commit and push.
+Normal and pocket PDFs are republished only after every chapter in a course passes.

 ## Pilot Result